rticommunity/rticonnextdds-examples/examples/ordered_presentation/README.txt

 Concept
 -------
-This information has been extract from User Manual "6.4.6.2 Ordered Access".

 Usually DataReaders will receive data in the order that it was sent by a DataWriter.
 In addition, data is presented to the DataReader as soon as the application receives the next value expected.